Information and media literacy: Germany

+Finland

 Finland has systematically integrated information and media literacy into its national curriculum, emphasizing critical thinking, media analysis, and digital citizenship at all educational levels from primary to upper secondary school.
 This education is delivered through an interdisciplinary approach, spanning language, social studies, and technology courses, and is supported by the National Audiovisual Institute, which provides resources and guidance to build a comprehensive and robust educational framework.